1.5 Rebar Constrain

 The program automatically Constrain bars to a certain level, however, if we want to have more control over how the bar will behave when we change elements and in relation to other bars, it is necessary to set those parameters ourselves as it suits us.
 If we do this step correctly, in future changes that happen we will make our job easier and the program should automatically arrange all the bars in a certain element with minimal need to manually adjust each bar individually.

-We can choose to constrain bar segments to the Cover or to the edge of the element.
+We can choose to constrain bar segments to the cover or to the edge of the element.

 Complete and Continue